apereo/apereo.github.io/_posts/blog/2018-07-07-indicate-breaks-in-conventional-commit-titles.md

 THE INTERNET IS SHOUTING and that's just the idea, to shout out the most important changes so that adopters can more readily identify the changes that are breaking their usages.
-I think it's likely as readable and self-evident as a glyph, and it's elegant that it consumes zero characters.
+I think it's likely as readable and self-evident as a sigil, and it's elegant that it consumes zero characters.

 However, Conventional Commits has not to date specified the capitalization of _type_.
 Some have argued for specifying the capitalization, or specifying that